MariaGrillo/IATI-Public-Validator/CHECKLIST.rst

 Our projects/code should be appropriately branded
 -------------------------------------------------

 This has some IATI branding but could be reviewed.
-It is using a Twitter bootstrap theme.
+It is using a Twitter Bootstrap theme.

 Our code/projects should be in version control and present links to issue trackers and source code
 --------------------------------------------------------------------------------------------------